Back

 Guestrooms are large, quiet and very well appointed.
 There is a nod to contemporary style in the spacious bathrooms where you will find marble bathtubs and rain showers.

-Befitting its aristocratic ambience, the hotel has no extra facilities such as a spa, pool or gym but there is a terrace bar with great views over the plaza and a small patio garden.
-There is also a small restaurant serving breakfast and dinner.
-The staff are very attentive.
+Guests can book treatments at the onsite spa and there is a bar with great views over the plaza and a small patio garden.
+There is also a small Relais & Chateaux restaurant serving meals throughout the day.

 Bartolome, Galápagos